GoogleCloudPlatform/professional-services/examples/cloud-datafusion-functions-plugins/README.md

    1. `GoogleFunctions-1.6.json`

 1. Deploy `GoogleFunctions-1.6.jar` and `GoogleFunctions-1.6.json` into CDF/CDAP (note that if you have the same version already deployed then you’ll get an error that it already exists):
+    1. Go to Control Center
     1. Delete `GoogleFunctions` artifact if the same version already exists.
-    1. Go to Control Center
     1. Upload plugin by clicking on the circled green + button
-    1. Pick the JAR file / JSON file
+    1. Pick the JAR file / JSON file created under target folder
     1. You’ll see a confirmation of the successful plugin upload